Sayomimi/BREWERIES/README.md

 ### Scope :
 1 Sales perfomance analysis
- - Calculate total sales, total quuantity sold and total profit for different categories such as brands, sales rep and countries
+ - Calculate total sales, total quantity sold and total profit for different categories such as brands, sales rep and countries
  - Identify the top performing brands and sales rep

 2 Profitability analysis